Mary Jane Girls: Legacy

 Cheri Wells was recruited away from the Mary Jane Girls by Morris Day to be the lead singer for his all-female band the Day Zs, which released one album and one single on Reprise in 1990.
 These releases did not chart.

-In 1991, Marine sued Virgin Records, claiming that she had shared the lead vocals on the songs "Opposites Attract", "Knocked Out", and "I Need You" on Paula Abdul's debut album Forever Your Girl.
+In 1991, Marine sued Virgin Records, claiming that she had shared lead vocals on the songs "Opposites Attract", "Knocked Out", and "I Need You", on Paula Abdul's debut album Forever Your Girl.
 In 1993, a jury ruled against Marine.

-In 1995, the song "All Night Long" was remixed by Mike Gray and Jon Pearn subtitled "The Hustlers Convention Remixes", released on 12" vinyl and CD single.
-These remixes gained attention in dance clubs, and rose to number 51 in the UK.
-Also in 1995, McDuffie, Ghant and Wuletich performed on television on The Jenny Jones Show, billing themselves as MJG.
+In 1995, the song "All Night Long" was remixed by Mike Gray and Jon Pearn, subtitled "The Hustlers Convention Remixes" and released on 12" vinyl and CD single.
+These remixes gained attention in dance clubs and rose to number 51 in the UK.
+Also in 1995, McDuffie, Ghant, and Wuletich performed on television on The Jenny Jones Show, billing themselves as MJG.
 They continued performing occasionally for a year or two.

 McDuffie recorded with James on his 1997 Urban Rapsody album, on the torch song "Never Say You Love Me".

 In 2001, Mary J. Blige reported that she had purchased the rights to the name "Mary Jane Girls" for the purpose of putting together a girl group composed of one Asian American, one African American, one Latina, and one white singer.
 Blige said she wanted the name because her own name was Mary Jane Blige.
 Blige did not pursue the project.

 In 2003, the Mary Jane Girls were featured on VH1 in a "Where Are They Now?" episode.
-Ghant, Wells, Wuletich and Marine were interviewed together.
-McDuffie, coming off of a concert tour backing Barry White in Europe, appeared in a separate interview.
+Ghant, Wells, Wuletich, and Marine were interviewed together.
+McDuffie, coming off a concert tour backing Barry White in Europe, appeared in a separate interview.

 In 2009, McDuffie's husband Robert Funderburg applied for control of the trademark "Mary Jane Girls", but the application was abandoned in 2010.
 Later in 2010, Kimberly "Maxi" Wuletich applied for the trademark "MJG Starring Maxi and Cheri of the Original Mary Jane Girls", which she uses for performing with Cheri Wells.
-However, in 2013 the estate of Rick James sued Wuletich and Wells to stop them from performing under the name the Mary Jane Girls.
+However, in 2013 the estate of Rick James sued Wuletich and Wells to stop them from performing under the name Mary Jane Girls.
 The estate held that the group's name was owned by James, not the singers.
 In 2014, the Mary Jane Girls (Candice Ghant, Val Young, and Farah Melanson) received an honorary HAL Award.

-The role of Julia and Maxine Waters as session singers on the group's albums was discussed in the documentary film 20 Feet from Stardom (2013).
-Maxine and Julia have performed with their brothers Oren and Luther as "the Waters", and they supported Paul Simon in 1991 on the Born at the Right Time Tour.
-The Waters toured with Neil Diamond as backup singers starting in 2005.
-Maxine Waters Willard and Julia Waters-Tillman have appeared separately and together as singers in a dozen films including The Lion King and Little Shop of Horrors.